 Teracom Training Institute is accredited by the Telecommunications Certification Organization (TCO) as a Certified Training Partner, authorized to develop approved courses meeting the TCO curriculum, administer exams for and award TCO Certification to successful candidates.

 Teracom's instructor-led training is based on the seminar format, which means interaction between the instructor and students in a classroom-style course.

 Participants are seated at tables with detailed seminar workbooks, while the instructor presents the course in conjunction with a projected presentation and diagrams drawn on an easel chart.

 Students are encouraged to ask questions and to relate the course material to their work.

-The seminar workbook is 8.5 by 11 inch bound, with two-page spreads.
+The seminar workbook is 8.5 by 11 inch bound, printed in color, with two-page spreads.

 Each spread corresponds to one lesson.
 Detailed text notes corresponding to the words spoken by the instructor is on the left side of the spread, and a copy of the graphics displayed by the instructor are on the right side of the spread.